stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 date: 2019-09-11 15:20:58 +1000
 layout: blog
 title: "#stratapp is a consulting goldmine"
 sub_heading: 'Clients remain in full control.
-Consultants open a  whole new world for selling work.
+Consultants open up a  whole new world for selling work.
 The big opportunity is onselling, as #stratapp provides more insights than any other tech.'
 video_id: ''